The Air Force chain of command is the backbone of how the entire service operates.

 Air Force Materiel Command

-Located in Ohio and commanded by General Arnold W. Bunch Jr., the Air Force Material Command develops technology and handles testing and evaluation of weapon systems.
+Located at Wright-Patterson AFB, Ohio, the Air Force Material Command develops technology and handles the testing and evaluation of weapon systems.

 Air Force Reserve Command